 Are you a Pinterest fanatic pinning all these great ideas but never doing any of them?
 My new Painted Pines Cones are inspired by a Pin I saved years ago!

-My inspiration project are Pine cones painted to resemble zinnia flowers with only the yellow center.
+My inspiration project, on Pinterest of course, are Pine cones painted to resemble zinnia flowers with only the yellow center.
 I decided to add the red center surrounded by yellow which is characteristic of many zinnia.
 I also used pine cones with larger bottoms since that is what graces our yard.

 Living in Georgia, we have lots of pine trees.
-There is an abundance of pine cones in our yard so yay for free decor items, right!
+There is an abundance of pine cones in our yard.
+Yay for free decor items, right!

 The first thing to do is cut the pine cone.
-We used our loppers which worked splendidly.
-They fit better into a bowl or container when they are cut.
+We used our loppers, like these (affiliate) which made the job quick and easy.
+The finished painted pine cones will fit better into a bowl or container when they are cut.
 I also made sure to pick up some tiny ones.
 The tiny painted pine cones are so adorable.

 - Rust-oleum Seaside Gloss

 - Rust-oleum Real Orange Gloss

 The Cherry Blossom Pink and Wild Green are flat and rather chalky looking.
 Originally I planned to spray them with lacquer but decided against it because I love the colors so much.

 The zinnia centers are painted with DecoArt True Red and Bright Yellow.

 In order to achieve the bright vibrant colors I wanted, I used two coats each to paint the pine cones with both spray or acrylic paint.